 - about a half bunch fresh parsley, chopped super-small

 - maybe 6-7 cloves of garlic.
-If you use a decent jar galic (like Christopher Ranch) a tablespoon or two
+If you use a decent jar garlic (like Christopher Ranch) a two tablespoons

 - a heavy pinch of black pepper

 - 1/2 tsp nutmeg

 - your saffron water